 PIZZA HUT – Working on the NSAC campaign for Pizza Hut was incredible, it was my first time taking a leadership role on a huge project at school, and I realized how much I had learned in my undergraduate program.
 Pitching the entire campaign to an audience of over 100 industry professionals was one of the highlights of my career, and seeing aspects of our campaign actually used was like a dream.
 The Pizza Hut sponsorship of College Gameday, the pizza peels in place of signs and #PizzaHutHut were all central to our campaign, and I spent the entire day they debuted on College Gameday just browsing through social media to see what people thought, and being so proud of our crew when people complimented the tactics.

 My dream is to be able to work with the NBA on a campaign one day.
 The NBA is always taking a lead in moving the sports industry forward.
 Their Tip-Off, Finals, and All Star Weekend campaigns are consistently fantastic, and they obviously have a structure that encourages idea cultivation and out-of-the-box thinking.

 What has been the most interesting part of your social media analysis of the 2020

 There were two parts that stood out.
 For the first, I have been following politics since I was seven years old when Tennessean Al Gore ran in 2000.
 It was a dream to be able to conduct analysis on a presidential election, share my findings with Twitter, and be interviewed by local affiliates and USA Today.
-After the election my mom called and we started talking and she made a joke about how 20 years ago I stayed up until 2 in the morning with a notebook “practicing” to be one of the analysts, and here I was being the analysts I was dreaming of “but with Twitter instead of a notebook.”
-I loved that feeling that I had kind of been working towards this
+After the election, my mom called, and we started talking and she made a joke about how 20 years ago I stayed up until 2 in the morning with a notebook “practicing” to be one of the analysts, and here I was being the analyst I was dreaming of “but with Twitter instead of a notebook.”
+I love the feeling that I had kind of been working towards this

 for two decades and finally got my shot and had a blast doing so.